Rising Tide Self-Service Digital Signage: Why Dive in?

 - 77% of consumers would be very or somewhat comfortable in a retail setting where only self-checkout technology was offered. (source)

-Self-service digital signage is quickly picking up momentum as an essential form of customer service.
+Digital self-service signage is quickly picking up momentum as an essential form of customer service.
 The pandemic era urges its adoption, while technological availability and customer expectation propels its employment.
 On the other hand, there are important things to keep in mind and to implement before you include it in your customer service offerings.

 - Usability: Make the self-service experience user friendly.
 Remember self-service means no service if it’s useless and discourages audiences from using it.
 Aim for a design and interactive approach that is intuitive, familiar, and accessible to all people.
 To learn more, get our free ebook “10 design principles you need to know when creating multi-touch experiences.”